Xithrius/twitch-tui/README.md

 ### Setup

 1. Install Rustup from the [rust-lang website](https://www.rust-lang.org/learn/get-started).
-2. Copy [`default-config.toml`](https://github.com/Xithrius/twitch-tui/blob/main/default-config.toml) to a `config.toml` file.
-Based on your OS, place the config file in the directories listed below.
-Any command line options/arguments taken from `twt --help` (when the binary is eventually installed) will overwrite the corresponding value in the config file.
+2. Install the program through `cargo install twitch-tui`.
+You can use this same command to update the program in the future.
+To install a specific version, use a version number from the [releases page](https://github.com/Xithrius/twitch-tui/releases) and the `--version` flag (ex. `cargo install twitch-tui --version "2.0.0-alpha.1"`).
+3. Run the program with `twt` in the terminal to generate the default configuration at the paths below.
+If the directories don't exist, they will be created for you.
+  - Linux/MacOS: `~/.config/twt/config.toml`
   - Windows: `%appdata%\twt\config.toml`
-   - Linux/MacOs: `~/.config/twt/config.toml`
-3. Get an OAuth token from [Twitch](https://twitchapps.com/tmi/), and place the value in the `token` variable in the `config.toml` file that you created.
+4. Get an OAuth token from [Twitch](https://twitchapps.com/tmi/), and place the value in the `token` variable in the `config.toml` that was previously generated.
-4. Run `cargo install twitch-tui` to install the binary.
-Run the same command in the future to acquire updates.
-Installing a specific version of this crate requires the `--version` flag and a version from the [releases page](https://github.com/Xithrius/twitch-tui/releases).
-5. Running `twt` in the terminal will launch the application.
-For CLI options/arguments, run `twt --help`.
+5. Once you're done modifying the config file, run `twt` again, and enjoy!
+Run `twt --help` if you're looking for more options/arguments.

 If you have any problems, do not hesitate to [submit an issue](https://github.com/Xithrius/twitch-tui/issues/new/choose).